davidjguinane/django-blog/README.md

 [ Documentation ](http://www.django-rest-framework.org/#requirements)

 The DRF is a Django Application that allows for the easy creation of an API (Application Package Index).
-DRF contains the classes and methods to serialize the data to JSON or XML.
-Umanity uses serialization to JSON data.
+DRF contains the classes and methods to serialize the data to JSON or XML. uses serialization to JSON data.

-The API creates a central interface to the Umanity data that is recognisable by differing environments (iOS and Android).
+The API creates a central interface to the data that is recognisable by differing environments (iOS and Android).

 ##### Max OS/Unix #####